Ensemble deep learning: A review: Introduction

 There exist multiple surveys in the literature which mainly focus on the review of ensemble learning like learning of ensemble models in classification problems \cite{zhao2005survey, rokach2010ensemble, gopika2014analysis, yang2010review}, regression problems \cite{ mendes2012ensemble, ren2015ensemble} and clustering \cite{vega2011survey}.
 Review of both the classification and regression models was given in \cite{ren2016ensemble}.
 Comprehensive review of the ensemble methods and the challenges were given in \cite{sagi2018ensemble}.
 Though \cite{sagi2018ensemble} provided some insight about the deep ensemble models but couldn't give the comprehensive review of the deep ensemble learning while as \cite{cao2020ensemble} reviewed the ensemble deep models in the context of bioinformatics.
+The past decade has successively evolved different deep learning strategies which have lead to the exploration and innovation of these models in multiple areas like health care, speech, image classification, forecasting and other applications.
+Broadly speaking, ensemble learning approaches have followed classical methods, general methods and different fusion strategies for improving the performance of the models.
+Since deep learning models are computation and data extensive, hence, ensemble deep learning models need special attention while exploring the complementary information of multiple algorithms into a uniform framework.
+Ensemble deep learning models need to handle multiple questions like how to induce diversity among the baseline models, how to keep the training time as well the models complexity lower for the practical applications, how to fuse the predictions of the complementary algorithms.
+Multiple studies have handled these problems differently.
+In this review paper, we comprehensively review the different approaches used to handle the aforementioned problems.
 In this paper, we give a comprehensive review of deep ensemble models. {\bf {To the best of our knowledge, this is the first comprehensive review paper on deep ensemble models.}}

 The rest of this paper is organised as follows: Section-\ref{sec:theory} discusses the theoretical aspects of deep ensemble learning, Section-\ref{sec:Ensemble Strategies:} discusses the different approaches used in deep ensemble strategies, applications of deep ensemble methods are given in Section-\ref{sec:Applications} and finally conclusions and future directions are given in Section-\ref{sec:Conclusions and future works}.